wp-plugins/oasis-workflow/readme.txt

 * fixed the issues with Strict PHP - non static function called in static fashion
 * fixed update datetime issue with the workflow
 * changed post title to be a simple text in the subject line

+= Version 1.0.12 =
+* fixed issue with workflow history discrepancies and abort workflow action.
+* fixed DB related issues with NULL and NOT NULL.
+* fixed multisite issue related to switch and restore blog.